Fernando-LRz/movies-app/README.md

  * Show upcoming movies
  * Show info of each movie, such as:

-   - The movie genders
+   - The genders
-   - The movie rating
+   - The rating
-   - The movie overview
+   - The overview
-   - The movie cast
+   - The cast

 ## Installation
 1. Clone the repository